 20,000 On The Clock

-A day of annual leave booked, kids with childminder, mid week, quiet roads, lovely sunny weather – ah! the perfect ride out and chance to take in the best motorcycle roads Essex has to offer.
-The intention for the day was to go for a reasonably long run on the bikes, get Mary more accustomed to her new ZZR400, build up her confidence after returning to biking from several years off bikes.
+A day of annual leave booked, kids with childminder, mid-week, quiet roads, lovely sunny weather – ah! the perfect ride out and chance to take in the best motorcycle roads Essex has to offer.
+The intention for the day was to go for a reasonably long run on the bikes, get my wife more accustomed to her new ZZR400, build up her confidence after returning to biking from several years off bikes.
 The day should have been a chilled Essex out ride, culminating in a picnic in Finchingfield.